Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

 \subsection{Lifecycle-Based Evaluation Framework}

 Despite the fact that individual operational phases, including creation, operation, and update, are only formally specified in MCP, all agent communication protocols tend to act through similar security-relevant states.
-This study uses a generalized three-phase lifecycle model (Creation/Configuration, Operation, Update/Maintenance) to be able to do inter-protocol comparisons with other models.
-The justification of this is consistent with the NIST SP 800-30 risk assessment process, which identifies threats and vulnerabilities during the system development and maintenance process.
+This study uses a generalized three-phase life cycle model to be able to do inter-protocol comparisons with other models.
+The justification is consistent with the NIST SP 800-30 risk assessment process, which identifies threats and vulnerabilities during the system development and maintenance process.

-By this framework, the activities of any protocol are mapped to similar functions in the life cycle: Creation/configuration involves identity registration, capability discovery, and initiation (e.g., OAuth setup in A2A, DID registration in ANP, and PD publication in Agora).
-Operations contain runtime data exchange and invocation of a tool (e.g., MCP host-server execution and JSON-RPC/SSE in A2A).
-Update/maintenance includes patching, protocol negotiation, and version control (e.g., PD revisions in Agora, token renewal in A2A, and metaprotocol negotiation in ANP).
+By this framework, the activities of any protocol are mapped to similar functions in the life cycle: Creation/configuration involves identity registration, capability discovery, and initiation.
+Operations contain runtime data exchange and the invocation of a tool.
+Update/maintenance includes patching, protocol negotiation, and version control.

-Using this lifecycle approach, the analysis shows how each of the protocols addresses authentication, integrity, and operational reliability at the same functional levels.
-In the following, the tables related to risk assessment, including probability, impact, and risk at each stage of the life cycle, are presented for the four protocols: MCP, A2A, Agora, and ANP.

-\subsubsection{\textbf{Stage 1- Creation/configuration}}
+\subsubsection{\textbf{Stage 1: Creation/configuration}}

-The creation and configuration phase is the initial point in time when an AI agent or tool enters into a multi-agent ecosystem.
-Identity establishment, registration integrity, and initial trust anchors are specified here, and most security vulnerabilities start here, since these safeguards cannot come into effect before this point.
-During this stage, we analytically compare and contrast the MCP, A2A, Agora, and ANP with regard to how they manage identity validation, component registration, integrity verification, and namespace governance.
-This part evaluates the probability of an adversary taking advantage of weaknesses at setup, the effect of this attack on the overall system, and the level of risk that it will create in every protocol and represents them in Tables \ref{tab:likelihood-vulnerabilities-corrected}, \ref{tab:impact-vulnerabilities} and \ref{tab:risk-stage1}.
-This systematic comparison points out how variations in the design of protocols, e.g., the open registries of MCP, the OAuth authentication model of A2A, the negotiation-based model of Agora, and the identity layer of ANP, influence the security posture of the overall ecosystem prior to any operational activity.
+The creation and configuration phase is the initial point when an AI agent or tool enters a multi-agent ecosystem.
+Identity establishment, registration integrity, and initial trust anchors are specified here, and most security vulnerabilities start then, since these safeguards cannot come into effect before this point.
+During this stage, we analytically compare MCP, A2A, Agora, and ANP about how they manage identity validation, component registration, integrity verification, and namespace governance, and represent them in Table \ref{tab:stage1-final}.